apreshill/badbook/README.md

   + Check- this happened!

 --> The future is now!
 Now I will trigger a new build, make the site go down again, BUT add a secret line with `after_success` to lock deploys **after** this build.
+  + Check- site went down (again)

+--> Now for the real test- I will trigger another new build- will the site go down???